discomeme/discomeme/README.md

 hi lol
-i code roblox and do linux and windows stuff
+i code c and do linux stuff